Lukepancrazi9/meet-app/README.md

 So that I can control the length of the events list

 Scenario: User sets the number of events to display
-    - Given the user is on the events page
+    - Given the user is on the events page <br />
-    - When the user selects "10" from the number of events dropdown
+    - When the user selects "10" from the number of events dropdown <br />
     - Then only 10 events should be displayed on the page

 ## Feature 4 - Use the App When Offline